OIM3690 - AI-Powered Web Development

 • logs/ learning logs (s01.md, ..., wk04.md, ...)

-• README.md with links to your exercises and projects
+• README.md with links to your pages and projects

 Mini Projects Overview